adektan/test-univ_db/README.md

 The output is **report_attendance.csv**

-for run this script need instal docker and docker desktop (_if u need UI_), trhid apps for query database, and python3 (_if want testing outside docker_).
+for run this script need install docker and docker desktop (_if u need UI_), third apps for query database, and python3 (_if want testing outside docker_).
 In this case, using database postgresql (_pull images by docker_).